weleoka/ardeidae_hub/README.md

 ### Overview
-This is a server which logs all the Ardeidae Messaging servers currently online so that Ardeidae Clients know where to find them!

-The Ardeidae Hub.

-## Documentation
-For more complete documentation, see the [Documentation Wiki](http://www.student.bth.se/~kawe14/javascript/kmom10/documentation_hub.php).
+The Ardeidae Hub is a centeral server designed to act as a gathering point and acting like a DNS for all ardeidae chat-servers.
+Every Ardeidae server launched will report back to the hub and the hub will assign each server a hub ID/callsign.

+Any Ardeidae clients will attempt to make contact with the hub, and thus recieve up to date meta data about all Ardeidae servers online.

 ### Installation
-Simply NPM install and execute with node.js!
+Simply NPM install or clone and execute with node.js!
 Make sure it has access to send and recieve HTTP on relevant port!

-'''
-npm install ardeidae_hub
+	$ npm install ardeidae_hub
-node ardeidae.hub.js
+	$ node ardeidae.hub.js